 3. Keep things as normal as possible

-Making videos maybe a whole new world to you.
-But if you can keep things as normal as possible you’ll be a lot less stressed.
+Making videos may be a whole new world to you.
+But if you can keep things as normal as possible, you’ll find it a whole lot less stressful.

 In other words, rather than stepping into an alien world of video production, try and bring video into your world.